 A different metric that can be used to measure the cost of auto insurance to consumers is the average expenditure on auto insurance.
 This metric is a weighted average of total consumer expenditures on auto insurance divided by the number of insured vehicles.
 Hence, it reflects changes in the amount of insurance coverage purchased as well as changes in the risk characteristics of insureds.
 Figure II.1 shows the average expenditure on auto insurance in Michigan and countrywide for the years 2011-2020; these data are not yet available for years after 2020.
-The data used to construct this figure come from the NAIC's Auto Insurance Database report and combine expenditures on all insurance coverages.
+The data used to construct this statistic come from the

+NAIC's Auto Insurance Database report and combine expenditures on all insurance coverages.

-Here we see trends similar to the trends we see with the average premium.
-The average expenditure increased from \$984 in 2011 to \$1,489 in 2019 and then fell sharply to \$1,419 in 2020.
-This decrease in the average expenditure could reflect the reforms beginning to take effect.
+Here we see a pattern similar to the trends we see with the average premium estimated by Insure.com.
+The average expenditure increased from \$984 in 2011 to \$1,489 in 2019 and then fell to \$1,419 in 2020.
+This decrease in the average expenditure could reflect the reforms that were beginning to take effect.
+However, we should note that many insurers were providing premium refunds in 2020 due to decreased driving and fewer accidents resulting from the Covid19 pandemic.
 By comparison, the countrywide average expenditure was \$1,071 in 2019 and \$1,047 in 2020.

-In general, there are factors causing rates to increase that are largely unaffected by Michigan's reform measures such as increases in auto repair costs and post-pandemic driving.
+In general, there are several factors causing rates to increase that are largely unaffected by Michigan's reform measures such as increases in auto repair costs and post-pandemic driving.
 More specific to Michigan, some drivers may have responded to lower rates due to the law change by purchasing more coverage in terms of higher liability limits and lower deductibles.
-It also may be the case that, as Michigan drivers become more familiar with their PIP options over time, more of them may opt for lower PIP coverage which will lower their premiums.
+The increase in the required BIL limits also could have compelled some drivers to increase their limits, which would have raised their premiums.
+On the other hand, as Michigan drivers become more familiar with their PIP options over time, more of them may opt for lower PIP coverage which will lower their premiums, all other things equal.
 Further analysis will be required to disentangle the effects of the various factors affecting auto insurance premiums and determine how the reform legislation is affecting consumers' choices and auto insurance costs over the long term.

-Figure II.2 shows the weighted average liability premium in Michigan compared to the national average over the period 2007-2020.21 Here we use the weighted average premium as we can link it more closely to data on claim costs.
+In this vein, Figure II.2 shows the weighted average liability premium in Michigan compared to the national average over the period 2007-2020.25 Here we use the weighted average premium as we can link it more closely to data on claim costs.
 The data used to construct this figure also come from the NAIC's Auto Insurance Database report and combine all liability coverages including PIP together.
 The other major coverage categories are collision and other than collision (comprehensive).

 It is informative to focus on the average liability premium as not all car owners purchase physical damage coverage.
 Additionally, the cost of PIP coverage has been identified as a primary contributor to Michigan's high premiums.
-In 2020, the weighted average liability premium in Michigan was \$901, which considerably exceeded the countrywide average of \$631.22 The weighted average liability premium in Michigan also has risen at a far faster pace than the countrywide average.
+In 2020, the weighted average liability premium in Michigan was \$901, which considerably exceeded the countrywide average of \$631.26 The weighted average liability premium in Michigan also has risen at a far faster pace than the countrywide average.
 From 2007-2020, it increased by 93.4% in Michigan compared to 36.5% countrywide.

-21 We calculate the weighted average liability premium here by dividing earned premiums for liability coverage by the number of insured vehicles.
-Hence, these average premiums reflect an aggregation of all buyer choices on coverages.
+25 We calculate the weighted average liability premium here by dividing earned premiums for liability coverage by the number of insured vehicles.
+Hence, these average premiums aggregate all buyer choices on coverages.